engineerjoe440/stanley-solutions-blog/content/hearing-fires-while-seeing-smoke.rst

 Capstone project at the University of Idaho.
 Now, admittedly, it's something of a selfish endeavor as I have far too many "fun things" that I'd like to explore, and not enough time or energy to do them all.
 Thankfully, some good faculty members are just as excited about some of these intriguing projects as I am.

+What's more, though, as I sit here in North Idaho, surrounded by worsening smoke from many terrible wildfires, I'm reflecting on the project I was so lucky to sponsor, and how excited I am for its future, and what future students will bring to it.

 The Project
 -----------